coditory/sherlock-distributed-lock/docs/connectors/sql.md

 It was tested on [Postrgres v11]({{ vcs_baseurl }}/sql/src/integration/groovy/com/coditory/sherlock/base/PostgresInitializer.groovy)
 and [MySQL v8]({{ vcs_baseurl }}/sql/src/integration/groovy/com/coditory/sherlock/base/MySqlInitializer.groovy).

+!!! warning "Read and write from the same DB node"
+    Make sure that DB connection passed to sherlock reads and writes from the same DB node so every lock change is visible to all of your services.

 ### Locks Table

 Locks table is automatically created if it did not already exist.